machdyne/blaustahl/README.md

 ## Software

 The 'bs' utility program can be used to read and write the FRAM data.
-Note that it's not possible to use this utility with the cdconly firmware.
+Note that it's not possible to use this utility with the cdconly firmware, please install the composite firmware (blaustahl.uf2) in order to use the `bs` utility.

 Build and install: